roytang/blog/content/posts/2003/11/stompy.md

 url: /2003/11/stompy/
 ---

-I&'m alive, I think.
+I'm alive, I think.

 * * *

 Last Saturday, I helped an old man cross a very dangerous street!
 This may seem a weird thing to report, but it felt unusual enough to be helping a complete stranger.
-I&'m not saying I don&'t normally help complete strangers, but I rarely see people helping old people cross the street!
+I'm not saying I don't normally help complete strangers, but I rarely see people helping old people cross the street!

 * * *

-I&'m thinking of getting a domain name and paid webhosting&#8230;there&'s [
+I'm thinking of getting a domain name and paid webhosting&#8230;there's [

-this host that&'s cheap and local][1]&#8230;.
+this host that's cheap and local][1]&#8230;.
 The main reason is I want to learn a web-based scripting language, maybe PHP.
-This is actually a no-brainer, as it&'s the cheapest of the things I&'m thinking of getting&#8230;(new TV, new PC, DSL, new cellphone&#8230;), but not yet, maybe by January&#8230;
+This is actually a no-brainer, as it's the cheapest of the things I'm thinking of getting&#8230;(new TV, new PC, DSL, new cellphone&#8230;), but not yet, maybe by January&#8230;

 * * *